top of page

 How to get the best out of your clients – and your consultants

-Ella King, Project Manager, Strategic Infrastructure, Calderdale Council and Paul Murray, Active Travel Lead, Ridge and Partners
+Ella King, Project Manager, Strategic Infrastructure, Calderdale Council and Paul Murray, Principal Consultant, Citisense

 Scheme assessment in York

-Paul Osborne, Associate, Systra and City of York Council speaker (tbc)
+Paul Osborne, Associate, Systra and Andy Vose, Transport Policy Manager, City of York Council

 Clifford Bar (14.15 - 15.15)